nmillin/uw_madison_omega/README.txt

 -update 1/1/2012 -- I have added two skins for blocks.
 You can see the screenshot at http://www.flickr.com/photos/55453037@N08/6614486559/in/photostream
 -update 1/15/2012 -- I have added CSS3 for the background gradients.
 Now you don't have to adjust the padding so everything lines up.
+-update 1/20/2012 -- Lauren mentioned that it would be nice if the default behavior would be for the menu to be styled like wisc.edu without
+      requiring the Mega Menu Module.
+I made that the default behavior.
+If you want the Mega Menu, just comment out the section of code at the bottom of Global.css (you can't miss it).
 *********

 Requirements